TYLER, Texas — As COVID-19 numbers rise across the country, many are left wondering where they can get a COVID-19 vaccine.

 Testing is the only way to truly confirm whether a person has COVID-19 and everyone is encouraged to respect the personal space of others by practicing social distancing, even after you have recovered from COVID-19 and even after you have received both doses of the COVID-19 vaccine

 The COVID-19 vaccines from Moderna and from Pfizer will be administered in two doses.
 For the Pfizer vaccine, the second shot is given 21 days after the first dose.
 The second Moderna vaccine is given 28 days after the first dose.
+The Johnson & Johnson vaccine is a single dose.

 GETTING THE VACCINE